Dahlia pinnata: Description

-The two to eight flower heads have a diameter of 6 to 10 centimeters on 5 to 15 centimeters long stems.
-The eight florets have a length of 3 to 5 centimeters, are ovate and coloured pink to deep purple.
+Between July and October, atop stems 5 to 15 cm in length are two to eight flower heads, 6 to 10 cm in diameter.
+The eight florets have a length of 3 to 5 cm, are ovate and coloured pink to deep purple.

-Dahlias are mid-year to late-year season flowers that grow in a lot of various colors and forms.

 Taxonomy

 Hansen and Hjerting in (1996) demonstrated that Dahlia pinnata should more properly be designated D. x pinnata.
 D. x pinnata was shown to actually be a variant of D. sorensenii that had acquired hybrid qualities before it was introduced to Europe in the sixteenth century and formally named by Cavanilles.
 The original wild D. pinnata is presumed extinct.

 Distribution and habitat

-It is, geographically, located in Northern/ Central America and they tend to grow at borders.
+It is geographically located in Central America, tending to grow at borders.
 The plant occurs in Mexico in the mountains around Mexico City.

 Ecology

-The flowering period extends from July to October.

-Pests and diseases

 Dahlias tend to attract quite a bit of insects, some which are dangerous and harmful to their survival.
 Insects like slugs, earwigs, the red spider, snails, caterpillars, aphids, and thrips threaten dahlias because they can eat the petals, leave slime trials, leave tattered petals, etc. Dahlias can also become infected with the following diseases: Sclerotinia disease, fungal diseases, mildew, Botrytis, Crown Gall, etc. If dahlias do become infected with these they can wilt, have spots on the leaves, the leaves can get irregular coloring/ patterning, etc.

+A study on Dahlia pinnata showed that this D. pinnata was able to accumulate high levels of arsenic from the soil through its roots.